stidsborg/Cleipnir.Flows/README.md

 Furthermore, the Cleipnir.NET framework extends this capability with the ability to (1) wait for external messages and (2) programmatically suspend the invocation of user-code.
 Thus, giving rise to a unique and very powerful programming model.

 ## Why durable execution?
-Currently, implementing resilient business flows either entails (1) sagas (MassTransit, NServiceBus) or (2) job-schedulers (such as HangFire).
+Currently, implementing resilient business flows either entails (1) sagas (i.e. MassTransit, NServiceBus) or (2) job-schedulers (i.e. HangFire).

 Both approaches have a unique set of challenges:
 * Saga - becomes difficult to implement for real-world scenarios as they are either realized by declaratively constructing a state-machine or implementing a distinct message handler per message type.